 The venue became Lee’s Palace with Dance Cave above it in the 80s, run by a Korean-Canadian entrepreneur whose last name was really Lee.
 In 2006 both spaces were taken over by Collective Concerts, who also now run the Horseshoe.

-Dance Cave actually continues to pay homage to its history with events like Burlesque Bingo.
+Dance Cave actually continues to pay homage to its history with events like Showdown: A Game Show Cabaret.
 While Friday and Saturday nights The Cave is pretty much guaranteed to be open for dance music every week, the club is open the occasional Tuesday, Thursday or Sunday for other DJ sets and live performances.